michaelfromyeg/bereal-wrapped/README.md

 ```

 The Flask app will be available on [http://localhost:5000](http://localhost:5000/).
 Multiple folders will be created to pull image data from your memories.

+### Docker Setup

+First, run `docker build -t bereal-wrapped .`.

+Then, run it locally with `docker run -it --rm --name bereal-wrapped bereal-wrapped`.

 ### Project Structure